 The park relies heavily on the work of volunteers to help keep it pristine.
 You will be introduced to some of the team members who work within the park and join them in helping to maintain one of the three eco-trails.
 Tasks may include helping build bird houses, clearing tree roots and keeping pathways clear.
 You will then visit a local home for a delicious homemade lunch.
 Return to Kiev later in the afternoon.
 (B,L)

 This morning after breakfast, you will make your way to the site of the world’s worst nuclear disaster, Chernobyl.

 On 26th April 1986 reactor number 4 at the nuclear power plant exploded.
 The initial explosion and the massive radioactive fallout (thirty to forty times the amount released at Hiroshima) that spread over a massive geographical area lead to many deaths and harmed thousands more in the following years.

-This afternoon, take an afternoon train to Lviv (approx. 5hrs).
+Take a late afternoon train to Lviv (approx 5 hrs).
+On arrival, you will be met and transferred to your hotel.
 Lviv today is a hidden gem of European elegance.
 With origins as the capitol of the Kingdom of Galicia in 1272 and surviving Soviet and German occupation in WW2, this is a truly fascinating city with a unique combination of eastern and western culture, architecture and food.
 (B)

-This morning after breakfast you will set out to explore the UNESCO listed old town.
+This morning after breakfast, you will set out to explore the UNESCO listed old town.
 Walk its cobblestone streets dotted with beautiful cathedrals, enjoy street music and sit back and relax with a coffee in a quaint courtyard.
+(B)